Discovery-led project re-designing subscription experience for new user behaviour patterns.

 unaware of the impact of kibble vs. Lyka's fresh high quality meals, a clear opportunity to educate the new market.

 Empathy mapping uncovered that even health-conscious customers were mixing fresh food with kibble without realising kibble is highly processed.
-This insight reinforced the value of Lyka’s product, which removes the need for processed kibble altogether by offering a wholefood option that’s minimally processed and tailored to each dog.
+This behaviour insight reinforced the value of Lyka’s product, which removes the need for processed kibble altogether by offering a wholefood option that’s tailored to each dog.

 Identifying Lyka's opportunities in the new market